 - ¾ cup sugar (or substitute)

 - ½ cup powdered non-dairy coffee creamer (or use an additional ½ cup of powdered milk)

-If storing, whisk all the ingredients together and store in an airtight container.
+If storing, whisk all the ingredients together, and store in airtight containers.

 If making, add three to four tbsp. of mix to 1 cup of boiling water.
 Mix until well incorporated.